mhaupt63/ChangePointDetectorEVT/README.md

  For the change detector on the underlying trend we use another Kalman filter, this time a single period autoregression.
 We then consider the Malhalanobis distance between that filter output, using a Gumbel distribution to decide where the increase in distance likely indicates a change in trend.
 This implements the approach described by Lee & Roberts at https://www.robots.ox.ac.uk/~sjrob/Pubs/LeeRoberts_EVT.pdf

+This module is in PyPi, install via:

+pip install ChangePointDetectorEVT

 In order to get a Kalman filter of a time series, plus change points in the trend, do the following: